VeraVeemo/YoutubeToMP3/README.md

 Once you have, type in "pydub" and install the top result.
  After you press install, do the same for "ffmpeg", but third result.
-  The same with "pytube" but second result.
+  The same with "pytube" but second result, and then finally "audioop-lts" first result.

 After it's done downloading all the files, copy and paste the code from this Respoitory.